rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 ### Write Code

-We aim to follow the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) but we don't enforce it (i.e. there is no [RuboCop](https://github.com/bbatsov/rubocop)).
-The most important thing is probably just proper indentation: two whitespaces.
+We aim to follow the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) and have  [RuboCop](https://github.com/bbatsov/rubocop) set up to make sure we stay consistent with some basic rules (see our [rubocop.yml](https://github.com/rails-girls-summer-of-code/rgsoc-teams/blob/master/.rubocop.yml) file for details).
+But don't be afraid, the most important thing is probably just proper indentation: two whitespaces ✌️

 We prefer JavaScript (`*.js`) over CoffeeScript (`*.coffee`). jQuery is perfectly fine, but if you can, use [Vanilla JS instead of jQuery](https://gist.github.com/liamcurry/2597326).
 Indentation for JavaScript files: four whitespaces.